DannyLurker/AmbaToBuy/README.md

 # 🍔 AmbaToBuy - Food and Beverage Pre-Order Platform

-A dedicated pre-order management system developed for SMK Advent Batam to streamline student meal and drink purchases.
+A pre-order management system developed for a bazaar event.

 ## 🔗 Live Project
 **Check it out:** [AmbaToBuy](https://amba-to-buy.vercel.app)